MitchellGoodwin/Tekken-Frame-Data-App/README.md

 My beginning plan is to:

 * create the models above, with help from an api for characters and moves.
+X

 * Add a show page for users, with a bio they can add

-* Make a basic character index page with links
+* Make a basic character index page with links X

-* Make character show pages with moves below each character
+* Make character show pages with moves below each character X

-* Create basic forum show and index pages
+* Create basic forum show and index pages X

-* Make posts for the forum pages, with full crud functionality
+* Make posts for the forum pages, with full crud functionality X

-* Add log-in, log-out, and sign-up functions and pages for users
+* Add log-in, log-out, and sign-up functions and pages for users X

 ## Stretch Goals